-- Advocate with local municipalities regarding the consistent enforcement of accessible/adaptable requirements in new construction. - Provide ADA training and technical support to local code enforcement officials and or other municipal departments. - Advocate for increased accessible housing options for persons with disabilities - Advocate for compliance under the newly enacted state law and the ADA, requiring physical accessibility to local marketplace activities. - Advocate for increased accessible transportation in the City of Middletown and seek to establish an accessible transportation program, including accessible transportation in all new city development planning and neighborhood development. - Advocate with local legislators on transportation issues, including accessibility of taxis. - Advocate for this legislation to become New York State law. - Advocate with Orange County to have an agreement for Independent Living to assist the county to be in compliance with the ADA, through access to facilities, training to employees in all departments regarding disability awareness, and rebirth of the ADA Advisory committee. - Advocate for funding to provide "Housing First" model living arrangements for individuals with psychiatric disabilities. - Advocate with federal and state legislators on technology and accessibility bills in Congress and the state legislature, including Making Title II of the ADA part of state law. - Advocate with state and federal legislators on housing issues for people with disabilities, including visitability, Section 504, and source of income legislation. - Advocate for increased accessible housing options for persons with disabilities. - Advocate for federal passage of HR 3101 (Communications and Video Accessibility Act) which will benefit countless Deaf residents of New York State with mandating all internet enabled telephone, computer and television products to be accessible including captioning requirements.
+- Advocate with local municipalities regarding the consistent enforcement of accessible/adaptable requirements in new construction. - Provide ADA training and technical support to local code enforcement officials and or other municipal departments. - Advocate for increased accessible housing options for persons with disabilities - Advocate for compliance under the newly enacted state law and the ADA, requiring physical accessibility to local marketplace activities. - Advocate for increased accessible transportation in the City of Middletown and seek to establish an accessible transportation program, including accessible transportation in all new city development planning and neighborhood development. - Advocate with local legislators on transportation issues, including accessibility of taxis.
+Advocate for this legislation to become New York State law. - Advocate with Orange County to have an agreement for Independent Living to assist the county to be in compliance with the ADA, through access to facilities, training to employees in all departments regarding disability awareness, and rebirth of the ADA Advisory committee. - Advocate for funding to provide "Housing First" model living arrangements for individuals with psychiatric disabilities. - Advocate with federal and state legislators on technology and accessibility bills in Congress and the state legislature, including Making Title II of the ADA part of state law. - Advocate with state and federal legislators on housing issues for people with disabilities, including visitability, Section 504, and source of income legislation. - Advocate for increased accessible housing options for persons with disabilities. - Advocate for federal passage of HR 3101 (Communications and Video Accessibility Act) which will benefit countless Deaf residents of New York State with mandating all internet enabled telephone, computer and television products to be accessible including captioning requirements. - Advocate for "Complete Streets" design in City of Middletown to make community safer and accessible to all users.

 - 1. There will be an increase in the number of Americans with Disabilities Act (ADA) Title III entities that are fully accessible to individuals with disabilities in the Center's service area. - 2.
 A local housing organization will establish an accessible housing program that makes home modification services available to residences throughout Orange County, with technical support provided under contract with the independent living center. - 3.
-NYS will incorporate the housing provisions of Section 504 of the national Rehabilitation Act into State law. - 4.
+NYS will incorporate the housing provisions of Section 504 of the national Rehabilitation Act into State law - 4.
 NYS Legislature will establish standards for "visitability" in State law to require all newly constructed single-family house, townhouses and ground floor units of duplexes and triplexes built with public funds to be made accessible. - 5.
 The NYS Legislature will pass the accessible taxi legislation. - 6.
 At least one local landlord will make additional, accessible housing units available for persons with physical disabilities. - 7.
-At least one local landlord will make additional, housing units available for persons with
+At least one local landlord will make additional, housing units available for persons with psychiatric disabilities and/or substance abuse issues.

-- psychiatric disabilities and/or substance abuse issues. - 8.
-The County of Orange and the City of Middletown will adopt policies that enable individuals with disabilities in Middletown and County of Orange, to have and make accessible transportation choices. - 9.
+- 8. The County of Orange and the City of Middletown will adopt policies that enable individuals with disabilities in Middletown and County of Orange, to have and make accessible transportation choices. - 9.
 The federal Passage of HR 3101, mandating that all internet enabled telephone, computer and television products be accessible including captioning requirements. - 10.
-The Orange County Court system will establish the VetTrak program to identify and address combat-related issues faced by veterans that may result in behavioral health problems, dangerous, self-destructive behaviors, and lead to difficulties in transitioning to civilian life.
+NYS and local transportation agencies in Orange County will adopt a "Complete Streets" policy to make the streets safer and accessible to all users.

-Continue to advocate for systemic changes that result in an end to segregated, dead-end day programs, and the increased inclusion of people with disabilities in service and social clubs, special interest organizations, and other integrated community activities.
+E. Social Advocacy: Continue to advocate for systemic changes that result in an end to segregated, dead-end day programs, and the increased inclusion of people with disabilities in service and social clubs, special interest organizations, and other integrated community activities.